jimeh/common-flow/common-flow.md

 - Rebase change branches early and often.
 - When a change branch is stable and ready, it is merged back in to main.
-- A release is just a git tag who's name is the exact release version string (e.g. "2.11.4").
+- A release is just a git tag who's name is the exact release version string (e.g. "2.11.4" or "v2.11.4").
-- Release branches can be used to avoid change freezes on main.
+- Release branches can be used when the release process and verification might be lengthy, allowing main to remain open for new changes.
 They are not required, instead they are available if you need them.

 Terminology